 This course builds on AT271, enabling students to understand the complexities of electronic engine management systems and how they affect drivability and emissions.
 Diagnosis topics include fuel systems theory, fuel injection systems, microprocessor theory and operation, Electronic Ignition Systems (E.I.S.), four- and five-gas analysis, emission failure, and On-Board Computer Diagnosis.
-Prerequisite: AT271, AT150 and AT173 (Offered in the spring)
+Prerequisite: AT271, AT150 and AT173 (Offered in the fall, spring and summer)